Stuycs-K/final-project-4-liuj-zhengs/WORKLOG.md

 ### 5/25/23

 - Began working on methods to add dummy code and scramble/make messy existing code in obfuscator
+- Some common ways that dead code can be created
+  - if statements that don't actually run... ex: a if (false) in a while (true)
+  - conditionals work well to provide an alternate option but not actually being an option.

 ## GROUP MEMBER 2: Stanley Zheng